Published on March 16, 2012 1:52 pm MT Updated on November 13, 2019 8:18 am MT

 The fastest way to contact CNSIT South for computer related assistance is to submit a ticket at the CNSIT South Help Desk website.
 This system uses your e-mail address as your unique identifier.
 You should also review this article on how to write and effective support request: https://wp.natsci.colostate.edu/cnsit/how-to-write-a-good-help-desk-request

 Check it out, and take note of this URL:

 You may also contact the CNSIT South Ticket System by e-mailing the following address: email@example.com

 1.)
 If you are bringing a personal computer onto a CNSIT South network there are a couple of things you will need to set up.
 If you have been assigned an office space where you will physically plug into the Internet via an Ethernet cable you may need to get in touch with CNSIT South to have your port activated.
 If you do not get an Internet connection when you plug in, you should contact CNSIT South with the 4-digit port number that corresponds to the port you are using.

 You will want to begin using some kind of safe location for storing important personal data and files.
-As part of MS Office 365, OneDrive for Business is available, and is the preferred storage for CNSIT South affiliates.
-You can find more information about OneDrive for Business from the following URL:
+As part of MS Office 365, OneDrive is available, and is the preferred storage for CNSIT South affiliates.
+You can find more information about OneDrive from the following URL: